JSpaceTeam/JSpaceTeam.github.io/progress_report/progress_tjiang.md

-**11/25/2014**

-1. Convert Contrail vnc_cfg.xsd to YANG
-2. Set up Contrail dev env and understand their code generator
-3. Synced up with SlipStream team on RBAC
-4. RBAC brainstorm meeting on YANG generated REST API
+**12/02/2014**

+1. ER diagram of Contrail data model (vnc_cfg.xsd)
+2. Completed the conversion of Contrail data model xsd to YANG and shared with Kent, Contrail, and ProjectQ team
+3. Worked with Kent on the slide deck about high level migration strategy to JUNOS IQ platform.

 **Next Week**

-1. Work with Kent to come up design on supporting Contrain data model in YANG
+1. Finalizd the YANG mapping of Contrail data model semantics with Contrail team and ProjectQ team
+2. TOI to the team on writing YANG model with Contrail data model semantics
+3. RESTCONF mapping and work with Shin Ma on the defining the YANG model needed for device ILP

+**Need help:**

-**Action list:**
+**Action Items**

-1. Write up meeting notes on RBAC brainstorm meeting
+1. Write up meeting notes on RBAC brainstorm meeting (overdue)
-2. Write up meeting notes on SlipStream
+2. Write up meeting notes on SlipStream (overdue)
-3. Write up meeting notes with Contrail
+3. Write up meeting notes with Contrail (overdue)